frixo3190/neato-connected/all_errors_alerts_states.3.2.0.md

 ## All the states that exist in firmware version 3.2.0

 I don't expect much core functionallity has changed, so the list should be about the same for `4.5.3`, however the number have changed!
-Also `4.5.3` not only has an "Current UI State is" but also an "Current Robot State is", and since I cannot get a list of all the robot states.
+Also `4.5.3` not only has an "Current UI State is" but also an "Current Robot State is", and I have included what those states probably are.

 #### Errors/Alerts
+This list I took from the `4.5.3` firmware with the command `SetUIError list`
 ```
 200: UI_ALERT_INVALID
 201: UI_ALERT_RETURN_TO_BASE